aarushisharma18/US-Accidents-Analysis/README.md

 ### Challenges Addressed:
 Our model addresses several challenges in the realm of traffic accident analysis:

-1. **Limited Data**: Many previous studies relied on small-scale datasets, limiting their effectiveness in providing a comprehensive understanding of accidents.
+1. **Limited Data**: Many previous studies relied on small-scale datasets, limiting their effectiveness in comprehensively understanding accidents.
 2. **Rising Accident Rates**: Despite ongoing research efforts, the number of accidents continues to increase, posing a significant concern.
 3. **Data Accessibility**: Most accident causes and investigations are not publicly available, making it challenging for government entities and the public to access critical information.
 4. **Lack of Precision**: Without precise information that includes the accident area, cause, contributing factors, and associated injuries, identifying causative components of injuries remains theoretical.